mitre-atlas/atlas-data/tools/README.md

 - `create_matrix.py` compiles the threat matrix data sources into a single standard YAML file, `ATLAS.yaml`.
 See more about [generating outputs from data](../data/README.md#output-generation)

-- `generate_schema.py` outputs JSON Schema files for external validation of `ATLAS.yaml` and case study files.
+- `generate_schema.py` outputs JSON Schema files for external validation of `ATLAS.yaml` and website case study files.
 See more on [schema files](../schemas/README.md).

 - `import_case_study_file.py` imports case study files from the ATLAS website into ATLAS data as newly-IDed, templated files.
 See more about [updating case studies](../data/README.md#case-studies).